 So, let's begin with the basics - what are lower thirds?
-And how to make them effectively and yet maintain the aesthetics of your video design?
+And how to make them effective and yet maintain the aesthetics of your video design?

 Here’s a quick overview of what we’ll cover: